52North/workshop-sudanext/README.md

 ## Installation via geonode-project

+The following instructions a the essence what you have to do when creating a GeoNode project from the [official geonode template](https://github.com/GeoNode/geonode-project).
 You can find an already initialized geonode project for this workshop under [the sudanext folder](sudanext).
 For the hands-on session leave it as is and try to create your own geonode project.

 Before you start, install some tool managing virtual environments (like `virtualenvwrapper`, `venv`, `pipenv`, ...).
 We are going to use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).